While our Union does not have a direct role to play in the UN Common System, our interests are represented through staff federations.

 The federations have a formal role in a variety of high-level bodies and Common System fora.
 These include the International Civil Service Commission; the High-Level Committee on Management; the United Nations Joint Staff Pension Fund; and the Inter-Agency Security Management Network.

-For many years, our Union was an active member of the Coordinating Committee of International Staff Unions and Associations (CCISUA) but has recently joined another staff federation, the United Nations International Civil Servants Federation (UNISERV).
+Previously, our Union was an active member of the Coordinating Committee of International Staff Unions and Associations (CCISUA).
+In December 2022 we joined another staff federation, the United Nations International Civil Servants Federation (UNISERV).
+In September 2023, the President of our Staff Union was elected as new President of UNISERV.

 The International Civil Service Commission (ICSC) is an independent expert body established by the United Nations General Assembly.
 Its mandate is to regulate and coordinate the conditions of service of staff in the United Nations common system, while promoting and maintaining high standards in the international civil service.